Family Weekend & Homecoming

 Shenandoah is hosting a special event for first-year student families that is offered both in-person and virtually.
 It is called re:Fresh and will be held on Saturday, Oct.
 17. Parents will get “refreshed” on the resources and opportunities that Shenandoah offers.
 Please register for this event online.
 More details are below.

 All families are invited to visit and spend time with their students.
-However, we ask that family members refrain from going into the residence halls as the no-visitor rule is still in place.
 You are encouraged to relax on campus or explore historic downtown Winchester and the beautiful Shenandoah Valley.
 Visit www.visitshenandoah.org.

 Parents, while you are on campus, please stop by the Brandt Student Center Information Desk.
 We have a small gift for you!